Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Experimental Results

 \section{Experimental Results}

 To validate our method, we consider 4 PDE benchmarks: (1) a 1-dim Black-Scholes equation modeling call option price dynamics in financial markets, (2) a 20-dim Hamilton-Jacobi-Bellman (HJB) equation arising from optimal control of robotics and autonomous systems, (3) a 1-dim Burgers' equation \cite{hao2023pinnacle}, (4) a 2-dim Darcy Flow problem \cite{li2020fourier}.
 Detailed PDE formulations are given in Appendix \ref{appendix:PDE details}.
 The baseline neural networks are: 3-layer MLPs with 128 neurons per layer and \texttt{tanh} activation for Black-Scholes, 3-layer MLP with 512 neurons per layer and \texttt{sine} activation for 20-dim HJB, 5-layer MLPs with 100 neurons per layer and \texttt{tanh} activation for Burgers' equation and the Darcy flow problem.
-We remark that MLPs are widely accepted architectures in PINN.
-The challenges of PINN training arise mainly from the complex optimization landscape caused by differential operators in the loss rather than the chosen neural network architectures or sizes.

 The PINN models are trained using Adam optimizer (learning rate 1e-3), implementing first-order (FO) and ZO training approaches.
 FO training uses true gradients computed by BP, whereas ZO training uses RGE gradient estimation.
 For ZO training, we set the query number $N=1$, smoothing factor $\mu=0.01$, and use tensor-wise gradient estimation.
 We evaluate model accuracy on a hold-out set using the relative $\ell_2$ error $\|\hat{u}-u\|^2 / \|u \|^2$ in domain $\Omega$, where $\hat{u}$ is the model prediction and $u$ is the reference solution.
 We repeat all experiments three times and record the mean values and standard deviations.
-Detailed settings are provided in Appendix \ref{appendix:Training Set-ups}.
-Anonymous code is available at \href{https://anonymous.4open.science/r/optical_pinn_training-00D6}{\texttt{repo}}.
+See details in Appendix \ref{appendix:Training Set-ups}.